 Data collected using cookies are processed by (herinafter “Data Controllers” or “Controllers”):

-- YOOX NET-A-PORTER GROUP S.p.A./Corporation, with registered offices in Italy via Morimondo, 17 – Milano 20143, for administrative and accounting purposes, contact : Customer Care;
+- YOOX NET-A-PORTER GROUP S.p.A./Corporation, company subject to the management and coordination of Compagnie Financière Richemont S.A., with registered offices in Italy via Morimondo, 17 – Milano 20143, for administrative and accounting purposes, contact : Customer Care;

 - Margiela Group S.r.l., with registered offices in Italy, Milan, Via Savona 60, 20144, telephone +390445306555, for marketing and profiling purposes, contact: firstname.lastname@example.org